Remembering Jim Liautaud

 Jim Liautaud, for whom the graduate school was named, has passed away at age 79

-Jim Liautaud
+Remembering Jim Liautaud Heading link

 Last week, UIC Business and the Liautaud Graduate School of Business lost one of its most visible supporters.
 Jim Liautaud was a teacher, researcher, entrepreneur, benefactor and friend.
 He worked side by side with our staff and faculty to ensure that our graduate business programs furthered excellence and success for our students.